endqwerty/vue-nightwatch-browserstack/README.md

 ## Installation

 In your existing Vue cli application, run the following command:
-`npm install -D vue-cli-plugin-e2e-nightwatch-browserstack`
+`npm install -save-dev vue-cli-plugin-e2e-nightwatch-browserstack`

 This will install a `/browserstack_config` folder with a `nightwatch.conf.js` file, a default test at `/tests/browserstack/default_test.test.js`, and adds several scripts to the `package.json` to run the tests in different browsers.

-This differs from npm:vue-cli-plugin-e2e-nightwatch-browserstack by integrating better with the e2e-nightwatch plugin.
+This differs from `npm:vue-cli-plugin-e2e-nightwatch-browserstack` by integrating better with the e2e-nightwatch plugin.

-**Note:** this depends on @vue/cli-plugin-e2e-nightwatch However, it does not currently support using the same nightwatch package located inside of @vue/cli-plugin-e2e-nightwatch
+**Note:** this depends on `@vue/cli-plugin-e2e-nightwatch`

-Future updates will:

-* remove the duplication of nightwatch in the dependency tree
-* remove the default test folders on install
-* merge the nightwatch conf.js with the e2e-nightwatch plugin

-This package assumes that @vue/cli-plugin-e2e-nightwatch has already been installed.
+This package assumes that `@vue/cli-plugin-e2e-nightwatch` has already been installed.

 If you installed this one first, delete all traces of it and install the nightwatch plugin first.

+## Usage

+`npm run test:browserstack:chrome`
+or replace chrome with `firefox`, `safari`, `ie`, `android`, `ios`

+### Testing without starting the dev server

+`--url` flag is used to specify a url.
+This flag skips the dev server and passes the url to browserstack as part of the config.
+Further nightwatch commands could change the starting URL, but this is the one which will show up in the Browserstack UI.

+## Known Issues

+### TypeError: browser.assert.elementCount is not a function

+`asset.elementCount()` is a sample custom-assertion.
+Make sure you set the custom assertions path in `nightwatch.conf.js`

+### Nightwatch not being used as the test runner

+`"@vue/cli-plugin-e2e-nightwatch": "^3.8.0",` is the latest version.
+It uses a version of nightwatch before the nightwatch CLI was implemented in `1.0.0`.
+This hasn't been an issue in my testing, but could be an issue for others